6 Types Of Management Styles In 2021

 5. The Pacesetting Style

 The manager sets the working pace and instructions.
-Employees are then expected to follow the manager's footsteps.
+Employees are then expected to follow in the manager's footsteps.
 These managers have very high standards and expect staff to adhere to them.

 Pacesetting managers don't leave much room for the staff's viewpoints or alternative ways of achieving goals.
 They prefer to do most of the work themselves and set an example for the team to follow.